kurokobo/psdify/Docs/docs/cmdlets/Set-PSDifyConfiguration.md

 ## DESCRIPTION

 The `Set-PSDifyConfiguration` cmdlet allows you to enable or disable SSL certificate verification for HTTPS connections.
 This is particularly useful when working with self-signed certificates or development environments where SSL verification may not be required.

+This cmdlet updates the `$env:PSDIFY_DISABLE_SSL_VERIFICATION` environment variable based on the value of the `-IgnoreSSLVerification` parameter.

+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES